SioKCronin/global-watch/README.md

 highly available, fault-tolerant, tuneably consistent, row-oriented database that bases its distribution design on Amazon’s Dynamo and its data model on Google’s Bigtable.

+For my use case:
+Distributed:
+ *I set up a distributed environment and Cassandra is capable of runnning on multiple machines.
+Decentralized:

 The problem I solved worked perfectly with Cassandra.
 I needed to use a database that satified two categories from the CAP Theorem - availability and partition tolerance.
 In order to display country news data to users quickly and reliably I needed a database that efficiently stored all of the timeseries data I was dealing with. </br>